VC-MIPI-modules/vc_mipi_raspi/Readme.md

 # Configuration on Raspberry Pi 5

-1. The configuration for the VC Mipi Sensors is in the boot file
+1. The configuration for the VC MIPI Sensors is in the boot file
 <i>/boot/firmware/config_vc-mipi-driver-bcm2712.txt</i>.
 The right lanes configuration for the sensors has to be made.
 For some sensors, 2 modes are available.
 If no specific configuration is needed, the "more lanes" configuration is the first choice (i.e. 4 instead 2 lanes)
-2. Additionaly the configuration tool vc-config is installed.
-By calling ```vc-config``` Here, there are also the possibilities to change the values of the controls and also the Region of Interests (ROI)
+2. Additionally the configuration tool vc-config is installed.
+By calling ```vc-config``` it is possible to change the values of the controls and also the region of interest (ROI)
 3. The formats can be adjusted.
-All formats are displayed, although not all are available which depends on the sensor model
+All formats are displayed, although not all are available which depends on the sensor model.

 ![Cam Controls](./docs/images/whiptail_controls.png "Cam Controls")
 ![Cam Selection](./docs/images/whiptail_cam_selection.png "Cam Selection")